jdc20181/BeffsBrowser/README.md

+#The New Website Has Been Launched!

+Head on over to http://beffsbrowser.tk and check it out!

 #version 1.6.0

 Since 1.5.4 was released with most of the new stuff, I thought that it may be best to do the rest with version 1.6.0